broadinstitute/martha/README.md

 To run the Martha container, whether you are running a locally built image or an image pulled from quay.io, you must start the container with appropriate port mapping between the host and the container.
-You can choose whatever host port you may require, in the following example port `58010` is used:
+You can choose whatever host port you may require; in the following example port `58010` is used:

 `docker run --publish 58010:8010 quay.io/broadinstitute/martha:latest`